sustrik/libmill/README.md

 }
 ```

-In the latter case the coroutine won't execute in parallel with the parent
+In this case the coroutine won't execute in parallel with the parent
 function.
-Instead, the function will be block until the execution of the
+Instead, the function will be blocked until the coroutine is finished.
-coroutine have finished.

 ### Waiting for coroutines